chrplr/arduino_leonardo_reponse_key/README.md

 # Response key for human psychology experiments

+`Time-stamp: <2024-12-09 16:28:19 christophe@pallier.org>`

-Many human experimental psychology experiments record reaction-times of manual responses.
-Although the keyboard or the mouse can be used, they can potentially introduce non negligeable measurement errors ([refs](#refs))
+In human experimental psychology, many experiments  requires the recording of reaction-times.
+Although the keyboard or the mouse buttons can be used to record manual responses, they can potentially introduce non-negligeable measurement errors ([refs](#refs))

-The picture below shows a simple response key device based onan [Arduino Leornardo](https://docs.arduino.cc/hardware/leonardo/) microcontroller and a [Morse key](https://putikeeg.com/products/straight-key-morse).
+The picture below shows a simple response key device based on an [Arduino Leornardo](https://docs.arduino.cc/hardware/leonardo/) microcontroller and a [Morse key](https://putikeeg.com/products/straight-key-morse).

 ![](response_key_arduino_leonardo_1024.jpg)

-Pressing the response key close the circuit betwen ground (`GND`) and `pin 2` (through cables connected to a [male jack to terminal block adapter](https://www.amazon.fr/Poppstar-connecteurs-Audio-connecteur-Broches/dp/B07XDMB4LR/).
+Pressing the response key closes the circuit betwen ground (`GND`) and `pin 2` (through cables connected to a [male jack to terminal block adapter](https://www.amazon.fr/Poppstar-connecteurs-Audio-connecteur-Broches/dp/B07XDMB4LR/).

-The Leonardo, attached on a USB port of the computer, is seen as a keyboard.
-Each time the Morse key is depressed, a character 'f' is sent.
+The Leonardo, attached on a USB port of the computer, behaves as a keyboard: each time the Morse key is pressed, a character 'f' is sent.

 Here is the code: